Cham Albanians: German occupation

 From 29 July-31 August 1943, a combined German and Cham force launched an anti-partisan sweep operation codenamed Augustus.
 During the subsequent operations, 600 Greek and 50 Albanian citizens were killed and 70 villages were destroyed.
 On 27 September, combined Nazi-Cham forces launched large scale operation in burning and destroying villages north of Paramythia: Eleftherochori, Seliani, Semelika, Aghios Nikolaos, killing 50 Greek villagers in the process.
 In this operation the Cham contingent numbered 150 men, and, according to German Major Stöckert, "performed very well".
 In another incident, on 27 September, Cham militias arrested 53 Greek citizens in Paramythia and executed 49 of them two days later.
 This action was orchestrated by the brothers Nuri and Mazar Dino (an officer of the Cham militia) in order to get rid of the town's Greek representatives and intellectuals.
 According to German reports, Cham militias were also part of the firing squad.
 On 30 September, the Swiss representative of the International Red Cross, Hans-Jakob Bickel, while visiting the area, concluded that Cham bands are completely out of control, terryfing and committing atrocities against the unarmed Greek population.

 After the capitulation of Fascist Italy, in September 1943, the local British mission proposed an alliance to the Chams and to fight together the Germans, but this proposal was rejected.
 Collaborationist Cham bands were also active in southern Albania.
 German General and local commander Hubert Lanz decided to initiate armed operations with the code name Horridoh in the region of Konispol, in Albania.
 Albanian nationalist groups participated in these operations, among them a Cham battalion of c.
 1,000 men under the leadership of Nuri Dino.
-The death toll from these operations, which began on 1 January 1944 in the region of Konispol, was 500 Albanians.
+The death toll from these operations, which began on 1 January 1944 in the region of Konispol, was 500 people within Albania.
 Whereas, it appears that, most of the local beys, the majority of whom were part of the nationalist resistance group Balli Kombëtar (not to be confused with the collaborationist Balli Kombëtar Çam) and the mufti did not support such actions.